mason-wolf/Miscellaneous/README.md

 solutions in cs:

+    ByteConverter.cs		    -- converts bytes to megabytes, kilobytes, etc.
+    DateTimeParser.cs		    -- recieves date as string and strips day, month year seperately DirectoryModificationDate.cs    -- retrieves last modification date of folder/file ElapsedTime.cs		    -- show elapsed time on the same thread FileLineReader.cs	 	    -- read each line within a file FileLineRemover.cs 		    -- remove a line within a file ListBoxRecursion.cs		    -- reiterate through a listbox to retrieve items MethodInvoker.cs		    -- manipulating controls from an synchronous thread ProcessInfo.cs		    -- invoking an external process with arguments RemoteSessionTerminator.cs      -- remotely terminate a session
+    ToolTips.cs			    -- create tooltips on controls
-    viper.cs                        -- a vulnerability scanner for searching obsolete products in an enterprise domain environment assemblyinfo.cs                 -- example use for including assembly info within an application bitmasker.cs                    -- convert any file to base64 format
+    TransparentButtonBorder.cs	    -- removing border when a button is selected viper.cs                        -- a vulnerability scanner for searching obsolete products in an enterprise domain environment assemblyinfo.cs                 -- example use for including assembly info within an application bitmasker.cs                    -- convert any file to base64 format